AlexaWu/R-project__Econometrics-Theory-and-Applications/Project 2-1: Analysis of Financial Data.md

 - Using the Quantmod package – download daily index prices for the Vanguard Total Stock Market Index Fund via Yahoo Finance for the period January 1, 2008 through December 31, 2015.
 - Provide dimensions for this matrix.
 - Provide the first and last 6 rows of this matrix.
 - Export this dataset to a TXT or CSV file.
-Copy and paste into an Excel file – name it “Vanguard”
+Copy and paste into an Excel file “`Vanguard`”

 **_4. Computing Monthly Log Returns_**